quang2705/ARC/README.md

 In the command-line, type `conda install --name ARC django`.
 Then `conda install --name ARC djangorestframework`.
 The commands will install those packages in the `ARC` environment and can only be used if the `ARC` environment is activated.

 <i>Note.</i> If the virtual environment does not work for some reason, use `pip install _package_name_` to install the package in the global environment.
 However, this may create conflicts with packages not used by this project.
+#### Installing Python packages
+Use the following command to install dependencies for our Django project:

+`pip install oauth2_provider python-social-oauth[django] django-rest-framework-social-oauth2`
 #### Installing npm packages and Reactjs
 `cd arc_projects/frontend` then `npm install`.
 #### Getting the database for development